Wolverine and the X-Men (TV series): Plot

 Meanwhile, Magneto welcomes new mutants to Genosha, one of whom is Nightcrawler.
 Magneto claims that Genosha is a safe and secure area for mutants, rather than a threat.
-At first Nightcrawler believes this, but upon closer inspection, Genosha is exposed as a method to use mutants' powers by Magneto.
-Nightcrawler eventually escapes, but is captured by Mystique when he arrives back at the mansion.
+Nightcrawler initially believes this, but later learns that Magneto is exploiting other mutants for power.
+Nightcrawler escapes, but is captured by Mystique when he arrives back at the mansion.

-Elsewhere, Wolverine begins to have some visions from the past, and Emma offers to sort out his visions telepathically.
-In his visions, Wolverine meets a lone mutant girl, figure from the past Sabretooth, and finally discovers many mysteries about his past.
-Cyclops has constant memories about Jean and is depressed.
-He believes she is still alive, so, with the help of Emma, he seeks out Mister Sinister.
+Cyclops has constant memories about Jean Grey and is depressed.
+He believes she is still alive, so, with the help of Frost, he seeks out Mister Sinister.
 The X-Men and Mister Sinister have a confrontation that does not result in them finding out any new info about Jean's whereabouts.
 Wolverine has Cyclops swear an oath to be in the X-Men again and promise not to go off searching for Jean.
-Somewhere across town, Jean is shown waking up in a random hospital after months of being in a coma.
+Somewhere across town, Jean is shown waking up in a hospital after months of being in a coma.